BackEndByAlex/salaryscope-api/prisma/README.md

 Here's what it does, step by step:

 1. Reads all four CSV files from the `data/` folder
-2. Collects all unique countries, categories, jobs, and companies — and inserts them first (these are the lookup tables that salary records reference)
+2. Collects all unique countries, categories, jobs, and companies and inserts them first (these are the lookup tables that salary records reference)
 3. Maps each CSV row to a salary record and links it to the right job, company, and countries using the IDs from step 2
 4. Inserts all salary records in batches of 500 to avoid overloading the database

-The script uses `skipDuplicates` — so it's safe to run more than once.
+The script uses `skipDuplicates`, so it's safe to run more than once.
 Rows that already exist are skipped, not duplicated.

 > The `data/` folder is not committed to git.
 You need to download the CSV files and place them there before seeding.
 Links to the datasets are in the root README.